DualBrain/gw-basic/IsBasicBest.md

 That's a somewhat interesting question!
 Both the modern and old languages pose problems for teachers,

-GWbasic is great in terms of simplicity, but it lacks some mechanisms that make real structured programming possible, and often encouraged bad coding habits in learners.
+GW-basic is great in terms of simplicity, but it lacks some mechanisms that make real structured programming possible, and often encouraged bad coding habits in learners.
 That being said I learned on it, and it was a good way to start for me, but better alternatives exist nowadays although it would be a nice history lesson.

 Qbasic (and the modern equivalent QB64) are better in that simpler code is still supported, but proper structuring can be easier accomplished with subroutines.
 It's not object oriented so it's not too complex.
 The downside of Qbasic is the lack of relevance to modern computing, and having to run it in a DOS emulator.
 I haven't really used QB64 so I can't really comment on it.